schmalls/PowerShell-Docs/scripting/core-powershell/ise/The-ISEOptions-Object.md

 ```

 ###  <a name="cpbc"></a> CommandPaneBackgroundColor
   This feature is present in Windows PowerShell ISE 2.0, but was removed or renamed in later versions of the ISE.
-For later versions, see [ConsolePaneBackgroundColor](#conpbc).
+For later versions, see [consolepanebackgroundcolor](#conpbc).

  Specifies the background color for the Command pane.
 It is an instance of the **System.Windows.Media.Color** class.